 How Coaches Can Use Cognitive Reframing

-Reframing isn’t about forcing positivity.
-It’s about helping clients explore alternative narratives that expand their options.
-Here are three coaching strategies:
+Reframing isn't about forcing positivity.
+It's about helping clients explore alternative narratives that expand their options rather than contract them.
+Here are three coaching strategies that apply directly in leadership and organizational contexts.

-When a client says, “My team resists change,” ask: “What opportunities does their resistance reveal?”
-Perhaps it highlights gaps in communication, or the need for more buy-in.
-The “problem” becomes data that guides better leadership.
+When a client says, "My team resists change," the reframing question is: "What opportunities does their resistance reveal?"
+Perhaps it highlights gaps in communication, or the need for more stakeholder buy-in before moving forward.
+The "problem" becomes data that guides better leadership rather than evidence of failure.

-Neuroscience shows that failure activates pain centers in the brain, but reframing failure as information engages the learning centers instead.
-Ask: “What’s one insight you gained from this experience that will make you stronger next time?”
+Neuroscience shows that failure activates pain centers in the brain.
+That's not metaphorical: studies on social rejection and performance failure show real neural overlap with physical pain.
+But reframing failure as information engages the brain's learning centers instead.
+The question "What's one insight you gained from this experience that will make you stronger next time?" triggers a completely different neurological response than "Why did I fail?"

-Ask clients to view a situation through different lenses: their boss’s perspective, their customer’s, or even their future self’s.
-This activates empathy and broadens their sense of possibility, reducing the tunnel vision that stress creates.
+Ask clients to view a situation through different lenses: their direct report's perspective, their manager's, their customer's, or even their future self's.
+This activates the brain's empathy networks and broadens their sense of possibility, reducing the tunnel vision that stress creates.

 A Real-World Example